draganescu/rasterPHP/README.md

 ### Boot up!

-The Boot class initialises the global configuration, detects where the files are on the filesystem and also takes care to load your precious configuration amd extended or replaced core classes.
+The Boot class initialises the global configuration, detects where the files are on the filesystem and also takes care to load your precious configuration and extended or replaced core classes.

 You got G like MC who likes it on a...